How to Select a Preschool That Supports Your Family’s Vision for Learning

 Reggio Emilia

 This approach focuses on collaborative, project-based learning.
-Children are viewed as capable and curious, and the environment aids in inspiring inquiry.
+Children are viewed as capable and curious, and the environment is designed to inspire inquiry.

 Benefits: